janelia-ros/weigh_station_ros/README.md

 1. Source the ROS underlay and activate the Python virtualenv and build ROS packages

     ```sh
+    # build may finish with stderr warnings about deprecated setup.py install
+    # if using Python 3.10 or higher
     source ~/ros2_ws/src/weigher_ros/.metadata/setup.bash && \
     colcon build --symlink-install
     ```